-Making the mobile web faster using AMP
+Making the mobile web faster using Google Accelerated Mobile Pages

 In October 2015, Google developed Accelerated Mobile Pages - AMP Website to make the mobile web faster for users.
 On February 2016 AMP pages started highlighting the search result pages.
 They recently announced that there are nearly 1.7 billion AMP pages from 860,000 domains, with 35 million new pages that have been added every week.